Labcorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 If you have been authorized to view the lab test results of other people in your account, select Dependents from the left menu, then select the person whose lab test results you would like to see.
 If you do not see lab test results for that person, be sure you have access rights to that person’s laboratory information.

-Your test results will be posted to your LabCorp Patient™ portal account two to seven days after the information is reported to your doctor.
-Depending on the complexity of the tests, results may be sent to your doctor the day after your specimen is submitted for testing, or it could take several days to complete the tests and send the results to your doctor.
+Depending on the complexity of the tests, it could take several days to complete the tests.
 You should contact your doctor's office if you have any question about the availability of test results, or you can continue to check your LabCorp Patient™ portal account, as results are posted based on a fixed schedule as indicated above.